An Energy-Based Mechanism for Compositional Behavior: Materials and Methods

-The fast unit (Fig.~\ref{fig:figure2}C and Eq.~[\ref{eq:gradient_bio}]) returns the exponent of the $\softmax$ in \ModelFlow.
-This is obtained from the gradient of $\F(\weights{k})$, which we recall being the task-encoding statistical complexity in \ModelFrame~optimization.
-The negative of the gradient of $\F(\weights{k})$ is a $\np$-dimensional vector and its $i$-th component is
+The fast unit (Fig.~\ref{fig:figure2}\textit{C} and Eq.~\ref{eq:gradient_bio}) returns the argument of the $\softmax$.
+This argument is obtained from the gradient of $\F(\weights{k})$, which we recall is the task-encoding statistical complexity in the optimization.
+The negative gradient of $\F(\weights{k})$ is a $\np$-dimensional vector.
+The component $\alpha$ of this vector is

-From this expression, the first step to obtain the fast unit dynamics Eq.~[\ref{eq:gradient_bio}] is to note that the constant term can be dropped from the softmax due to its translation invariance property.
-In the discrete actions setting, this yields the $i$-th component of the vector $\eps\bv{y}$ in Eq.~[\ref{eq:gradient_bio}].
-This is the vector that we want \ModelNet~fast unit to return.
-The second step to obtain the fast unit dynamics is to conveniently reformulate Eq.~[\ref{eq:gradient_bio}] into a form that is suitable for a neural dynamics representation.
-To this aim, Eq.~[\ref{eq:gradient_bio}] can be conveniently written as $-\eps^{-1}\Pi(\bv{x}_{k-1})^{\top}\left(\bv{b} + \bv{c}\right)$, where $\bv{\bar{b}}$ is $\ln(\bar{\bv{a}})$, with the logarithm being component-wise and with $\bar{\bv{a}}$ being $\Pi(\bv{x}_{k-1}) \weights{k}$.
-These quantities are the globally stable equilibria of the input and hidden layers dynamics in \ModelNet~circuit (Fig.~\ref{fig:figure2}C).
+From this expression, the first step to obtain the fast unit dynamics in Eq.~\ref{eq:gradient_bio} is to note that the constant term can be dropped due to the translation invariance property of the softmax.
+In the discrete-action setting, this expression yields the component $\alpha$ of the vector $\eps\bar{\bv{y}}$ (see Eq.~\ref{eqn:gradient_discrete}).
+The second step is to rewrite Eq.~\ref{eqn:gradient_discrete} into a form that is suitable for a neural dynamics representation.
+To this aim, Eq.~\ref{eqn:gradient_discrete} can be conveniently written (dropping subscripts in the network state variables) as $-\eps^{-1}\Pi(\bv{x}_{k-1})^{\top}(\bar{\bv{b}} + \bv{c})$, where we introduced the change of variables $\bar{\bv{b}}:=\ln(\bar{\bv{a}})$ (component-wise).
+The slow unit (Fig.~\ref{fig:figure2}\textit{C} and Eq.~\ref{eq:softmax_bio_main}) is adapted from~\cite{MS-JO:22} and implements the $\softmax$ by leveraging the identity: $\softmax(\bv{y})_{\alpha} = \e^{y^{\alpha} - \ln(m)}$.

-The slow unit in Fig.~\ref{fig:figure2}C returns the optimal weights solving \ModelFrame~-- it implements the softmax gating rule.
-The circuit, available in the literature~\cite{MS-JO:22}, implements the $\softmax$ rule by leverage the following general identity (see \SI~for derivation): $\softmax(y)_i = \operatorname{exp}\left(y_i - \log\left(m\right)\right)$.